numpy/numpy/doc/source/user/absolute-beginners-outline.rst

     np.array()

 All you need to do to create a simple array is pass a list to it.
 If you choose to, you can also specify the type of data in your list.
-You can find more information about data types `here <https://docs.scipy.org/doc/numpy/reference/arrays.dtypes.html#arrays-dtypes>`_
+You can find more information about data types here_ `array-dtypes`

 ::